 In this case, DRACOON displays the message "To send protected emails, please select a target folder or room" and then opens the settings for Email Protection:

 - Click Browse and select a data room or folder in DRACOON where you want to store your protected emails including attachments in the future.

 If maximum security is required, select an encrypted data room, if available (you can recognize encrypted data rooms by an additional lock icon):

 - Click OK to save your settings as the new default.

 - A dialog box appears where you are asked if you want to set a password for the protected email:

-- Click the button to the right of the dice button to copy the password to the clipboard.
+- Click the button to copy the password to the clipboard.

 - Done!
 DRACOON for Outlook converts your email message to an EML or PDF file and uploads it to the previously selected data room or folder in DRACOON.